Artistic by Nature

 In the early morning of July 4, 1954, Marilyn Sheppard was murdered in the bedroom of their Bay Village home and the saga of the infamous murder case began.
 One August 2nd, on the front porch of his parent’s home (the Irene Lawrence Fuller House) Dr. Sam Sheppard was arrested for the murder of his wife.

-The Bay View Hospital closed its doors in 1981 and developer Bob Corna, purchased the hospital and surrounding land to create a condominium community named Cashelmara (Gaelic for “stone house by the sea”).
+The Bay View Hospital closed its doors in 1981 and developer Bob Corna purchased the hospital and surrounding land to create a condominium community named Cashelmara (Gaelic for “stone house by the sea”).
 The Fuller House was set to be demolished to make room for the new development.
-Former Baycrafter’s Director, Sally Price, led a community effort to save the structure and move it to the Baycrafter’s campus in the Huntington Reservation of the Cleveland Metroparks.
-On August 29, 1984, 120-ton Fuller House was transported via barge on a three- and one-half mile journey, an unconventional move that drew international attention.
-The structure was installed on a new foundation on the Baycrafter’s campus, where the house sat vacant for many years.
+Former Baycrafters Director, Sally Price, led a community effort to save the structure and move it to the Baycrafters campus in the Huntington Reservation of the Cleveland Metroparks.
+On August 29, 1984, 120-ton Fuller House was transported via barge on a three-and-half mile journey, an unconventional move that drew international attention.
+The structure was installed on a new foundation on the Baycrafters campus, where the house sat vacant for many years.

 In 2008, BAYarts was awarded a grant from the Ohio Cultural Facilities Commission.
 That grant, combined with financial assistance from the Cleveland Metroparks and funds raised through a capital campaign, enabled BAYarts to begin renovations in April of 2009.
 The renovated building opened to the public in October of 2010.

 The Huntington Playhouse was established in 1958 and sits on the site of John Huntington’s carriage house.
 It started as a small summer theater and grew into a place with a 240-seat auditorium.
 The Playhouse had its last season in 2015.
 In the summer of 2017 BAYarts began working to clean out the venue.
-The goal of BAYarts is to renovate the former Playhouse, so it can be used on the Arts campus for classrooms and events.
+BAYarts is thrilled to be renovating the former Playhouse so it can be used for a wide range of cultural programming.

 Today

-Beginning in 2005, a volunteer-driven revitalization campaign led to the renovation of the historical campus buildings and grounds and new construction over the past 17 years.
+Beginning in 2005, a volunteer-driven revitalization campaign led to the renovation of the historical campus buildings and grounds and new construction.
 In 2006, the name was changed to BAYarts to reflect the fresh programming and revitalized organization.